thanpolas/toddmotto.github.io/session.md

 #### Can you just code something for me?
 I'd advise sessions over me simple providing a solution as you'll learn a lot more.
 Sessions can be used for me to provide coding assistance however in cases such as overflow, though should only be kept to a few hours.

+#### When are you available?
+I'm available weekdays and weekends, though these will be discussed beforehand.
+I'm based in the UK so consider your time zone.

 #### How are payments made?
 Payments are made via PayPal or if you're in the US/UK invoices can be arranged.